Xerith89/pegasus-api/README.md

 You do this by extending the Service class and providing definitions for `Start :void`, `Stop :void` and `Invoke :object` methods.

-The Invoke method is where you construct a response that will be returned to the caller of the endpoint.
+The 'invoke' method is where you construct a response that will be returned to the caller of the endpoint.
 It should be a JSON object to allow services to communicate with eachother.
 You can call other services in your service `invoke` or you can call contributors to aid in building your response.

-For instance, you may wish to make a database call and a contributor is probably the best place to do this due to the async nature of that transaction.
+The 'invoke' method is async to allow you to wait for contributors without blocking the main execution thread.
+There has also been a boost to performance with a non async sample service taking 45ms against 5ms for the async version.
+This means that 'invoke' will now return a promise and this should be handled accordingly.

 ##### Add Contributors (Optional)